When Audiences Go To The Movies Out Of Moral Obligation

-A few people I know who urged folks to see the flick acknowledged that they didn't really care for it, but they remained steadfast that people should still go to the theater to financially support Red Tails.
-Their motivations were noble and understandable, even if it was in the service of dreck.
+A few people I know urged folks to see the Red Tails, although they acknowledged that they didn't really care for it after they saw it.
+But they remained adamant that people should still go to the theater to financially support Red Tails; their motivations were noble and understandable, albeit in the service of dreck.

-But this kind of mobilization happens a lot when a big-budget, black-themed film is set come out.
-Earlier this month, there were e-mail campaigns and meetups in support of the Jackie Robinson biopic, 42.
-The movie follows the groundbreaking baseball player through his rise up through the minors and through his first season with the Brooklyn Dodgers.
+This kind of mobilization happens a lot when a big-budget, black-themed film is due to come out.
+Earlier this month, there were e-mail campaigns and meetups in support of the Jackie Robinson biopic, 42, which follows the groundbreaking baseball player through his rise up through the minors and through his first season with the Brooklyn Dodgers.
 (As David Zirin notes, Robinson's pre- and post-baseball life is made up of far more compelling stuff than the story arc in 42.)

-It's much better than Red Tails — not exactly the loftiest bar to clear, that — but it shares that movie's textbook approach to hagiography.
-There's no suspense and no tension in 42.
+42 is much better than Red Tails — not exactly the loftiest bar to clear, that — but it shares that movie's textbook approach to biography.
+There's no suspense and no tension.
 (And on the issue of race itself, it shares many of the same shortcomings as Lincoln, another recent Hollywood hagiography with race at its center in which white people squabble over the fate of black people; Robinson has no inner life here.)

 And just like Red Tails, 42 won its opening weekend.

-But does this this box-office-receipt activism actually work in getting more big-budget black-themed flicks made?
-The writer dream hampton voiced some skepticism about the rallying around Lucas' Red Tails pitch by pointing out that Eddie Murphy, once one of Hollywood's biggest stars, couldn't get backing for his movies with black casts made even after he starred in two such movies (Coming to America and Harlem Nights) that grossed nearly $500 million combined.
+So does this this box-office-receipt activism actually work in getting more big-budget black-themed flicks made?
+The writer dream hampton voiced some skepticism about the Red Tails rallying by pointing out that Eddie Murphy, once one of Hollywood's biggest stars, couldn't get backing for his movies with black casts made even after he starred in two such movies (Coming to America and Harlem Nights) that grossed nearly $500 million combined.
 "Ignore Lucas' thin hysteria too, the box office returns of Red Tails will mean little to the future of Black films or their budgets," hampton wrote.

 (The elephant in the room here is, as always, Tyler Perry.
 His films are almost always critically panned.
-Indeed, some not-insignificant segment of the "we-need-more-positive-portrayals-of-black-folks" contingent is responding directly to Perry.
+Indeed, some not-insignificant segment of the "we-need-more-positive-portrayals-of-black-folks" contingent is responding directly to Perry's ubiquity and subject matter.
 But Perry's loyal audience makes sure his films, which are never terribly expensive to make by Hollywood standards, do serious box office.
 But importantly, Perry's audience isn't pressured or nudged into seeing his films out of moral obligation, unlike the audiences for Red Tails and 42.
 Perry's audiences just go.)

 You also have to wonder if the push to support these competent but by-the-numbers historical stories and biopics — Ray, Glory Road, The Great Debaters, Remember the Titans, etc., to say nothing of this year's forthcoming biopics on Nelson Mandela, Nina Simone and a long-serving black White House butler — might only result in demonstrating to movie studios that black audiences can only reliably be expected to turn out for $40 million book reports.
 (Hollywood's fascination with the past isn't limited to "black" films, of course; our movie theaters are lousy with remakes, sequels and prequels because studios are generally risk-averse and assume filmgoers are seeking the familiar.)

-But it's probably not a coincidence that many of the most thoughtful, black-themed movies of recent vintage have been indie flicks like Pariah and Middle of Nowhere.
+But it's probably not a coincidence that many of the most thoughtful black-themed movies of recent vintage have been indies like Pariah and Middle of Nowhere.
 Those films aren't offering up Black History Month primers and are less beholden to the rules that come with chronicling secular saints and affirming their audiences.